arunima-b/cit-alumni-site/readme.md

 ### Start server

-There are two servers: the one that came with create-react-app, and the express server found in server.js, where our API will live.
+There are two servers: the one that came with create-react-app which we can use for development, and the express server found in server.js, where our API is served from.

+For developing, use `$ yarn dev`.
+This will start both the development server and the API server.

+For production, run `$ yarn build` then `$ yarn start` to server bundled files as well as serve API.

+`$ yarn dev` - Starts development server that came with create-react-app.

 `$ yarn build` - Bundles files into `build/`.

 `$ yarn start` - Starts our express server (must build first).

-`$ yarn dev` - Starts development server that came with create-react-app.